 Products and Services

 What’s your offer?
-What are the product or services you’ll be offering clients as a business? this forms the next part of your business plan.
+What are the product or services you’ll be offering clients as a business?
+This forms the next part of your plan.

 In this section, outline the product or services you’re offering and then go ahead and describe in details, their features and benefits.

-As part of your key strategy to further justify the need for the business when you write a business plan for a small business, identify the major variables that set your products or services apart from others in your industry.
+As part of your key strategy to further justify the need for the business when you write a business plan for a business, identify the major variables that set your products or services apart from other brands in your industry.

 Sales & Marketing Strategies